-Both JESSICA and Kaffe exhibit almost identical performance for the π Approximation application because the application only relies on the stack to store intermediate results, rather than using Java objects, and hence there is virtually no extra overhead generated by the DSM.
-This shows that the BEE implementation in JESSICA is as efficient as that of Kaffe.
-The moderate slowdown shown in the ray-tracing application for JESSICA is due mainly to the DSM overheads when reading the 3D scene objects which are Java objects stored in the DSM.
-Similar to the π Approximation application, because most of the intermediate results are stored in the method stack, the application does not generate an excessive amount of DSM overhead from data updates.
+reading the 3D scene objects which are Java objects stored in the DSM.
+Similar to the π approximation application, because most of the intermediate results are stored in the method stack, the application does not generate an excessive amount of DSM overhead from data updates.
 Finally, the R/B-SOR application shows the slowest performance for JESSICA when compared to Kaffe.
-This is because the application had a large number interactions with the DSM as it needed to update the R/B Matrix, which contains 0.25 million elements stored in the DSM, repeatedly many times.
+This is because the application had a large number of interactions with the DSM as is needed to update the R/B matrix, which contains 0.25 million elements stored in the DSM, many times repeatedly.

 From the results we can see the current JESSICA implementation performs the worst for applications that require a huge amount of data updates to be performed through the DSM.
 The major overhead comes from the Treadmarks DSM because of its lazy release consistency, where every object access would require invoking a pair of DSM-lock and unlock operations for the sake of data consistency.
-Future versions of JESSICA will look for better substitute for the current DSM subsystem.
+Future versions of JESSICA will look for a better substitute for the current DSM subsystem.
 An ideal DSM should provide an access semantics that is identical to ordinary memory, which can free the system from having to perform any DSM-lock and unlock operations in order to obtain the up-to-date contents of an object.

-4.3 Dynamic Load Balancing
+4.3.
+Dynamic Load Balancing

-This section studies the effect of our simple migration policy and the dynamic load balancing capability of JESSICA.
+This section studies the effect of our simple migration policy and the dynamic load-balancing capability of JESSICA.
 We used our π approximation program which computes the value of π by integration.
-In the experiments, the program would create two worker threads with each thread evaluating an assigned area under a graph concurrently.
+In the experiments, the program